 1. Blood test to look for normal functions of the kidneys

-2. Intravenous Urography.
-This is the specialized test were series of X- ray are taken after injecting the special medicine, a dye - Contrast, which has radiopaque property.
-The kidneys excrete these contrasts and kidneys are out lined on X rays and serial films are taken.
+2. Intravenous Urography (IVU)This is the specialized test were series of X- ray are taken after injecting the special medicine, a dye - Contrast, which has radiopaque property.
+The kidneys excrete these contrasts and kidneys are outlined on X rays and serial films are taken.
 This is a very useful test.
 It gives lot of information including size and shape of kidneys, function of kidney - comparative and individual, presence of obstructive uropathy, delineates the anatomy of kidney, ureter & bladder etc.

 Metabolic tests may have to be done to look for any defects in your body, which may be responsible for kidney stone formation.
-This is very important, as it is not only sufficient to treat for the kidney stone but to find out why kidney stone has been formed.
+This is important, as it is not only sufficient to treat for the kidney stone but to find out why kidney stone has been formed.
 The recurrence of kidney stone formation can be prevented.
 Therefore, an appropriate treatment can be given so that one does not form kidney stones again.

 It has been said that "once a kidney stone former, always a kidney stone former".
-Once a kidney stone has been diagnosed, the choice is between expectant treatment and more aggressive forms of treatment, such as transurethral, percutaneous, or opens surgeries or the relatively new extra corporeal modalities.
+Once a kidney stone has been diagnosed, the choice is between expectant treatment and more aggressive forms of treatment, such as transurethral, percutaneous, or opens surgeries or extra corporeal modalities.
 Although some kidney stones may pass spontaneously and unless complicating conditions arise, surgical intervention may not be necessary.
 Thus, identification of kidney stones that are likely to pass is of utmost importance.